Jreed25/student-grade-analyzer/README.md

 How many students are there?2
 Enter the name of student #1: JR
 JR
-Enter the score for test #1 of student JR:
+Enter the score [0-100] for test #1 of student JR:
 25
-Enter the score for test #2 of student JR:
+Enter the score [0-100] for test #2 of student JR:
 50
-Enter the score for test #3 of student JR:
+Enter the score [0-100] for test #3 of student JR:
 75
 Enter the name of student #2: Jeremy
 Jeremy
-Enter the score for test #1 of student Jeremy:
+Enter the score [0-100] for test #1 of student Jeremy:
 22
-Enter the score for test #2 of student Jeremy:
+Enter the score [0-100] for test #2 of student Jeremy:
 31
-Enter the score for test #3 of student Jeremy:
+Enter the score [0-100] for test #3 of student Jeremy:
 41
-These are the test scores sorted from highest to lowest.
+Students sorted by average score, highest to lowest:
 1. JR    --> 50.00
 2. Jeremy    --> 31.33
 ```

-## Author

-Jeremy Reed